interactiveimmersivehq/Introduction-to-touchdesigner/GLSL/12-6-Importing-Shadertoy.md

 ###### Connect the Buffers
 On the Shadertoy website, the previous examples only had one tab that contained code called 'Image'.
 This example has an 'Image' tab as well as a 'Buf A' tab.
 This means we'll have to use 2 different `GLSL` TOPs to represent each of the shader functions or `buffers`.<br>

-Start by creating those, and setting both TOPs to have the resolution 1280 x 720.<br>
+Start by creating those, and setting both TOPs to have the resolution 1280 by 720.<br>
 Set up an `Info` DAT for each.<br>
 Rename the `GLSL` TOPs to match each buffer so we can keep track of which one is which.<br>
 Now we can copy the code from each of the buffers and paste it into the corresponding `GLSL` pixel shaders.<br>